 How Can Parents Encourage Kids to Help with Laundry

 While learning to manage laundry might seem mundane, it can be an empowering and educational experience for children.
 Parents can make cleaning fun by turning the chore into a game.
-For instance, they might challenge little ones to sort items of clothing by colour or type, making it more fun and engaging.
+For instance, they might challenge little ones to sort clothing items by colour or type, making it more fun and engaging.

 Additionally, celebrating their contributions, no matter how small, can motivate children to be more involved and take pride in their newfound skills.